| |

 As important as it is for you to get to know your students, it is also crucially important for them to get to know each other.
 Building bonds quickly helps make everyone feel included.
 In addition, it builds classroom community and makes classroom discussions and partner work run much more smoothly.

-To do this, I like to build in some icebreakers into my lessons during the first few weeks back to school.
+To do this, for back to school activities I like to build in some icebreakers into my lessons.
 Playing through a few rounds of “Two Truths and a Lie” or “Would You Rather” is a surefire way to get the kids mixing and mingling.
 They also make for great classroom discussions!

 You an grab these icebreakers in my Middle School Back to School Bundle by clicking here or on the image above.